 - Do I need to submit an application for any change to my home?

 No. Many changes can be made without CHDC approval.
 Please read this regulation carefully or call a Historic District Commission Member for information.
+More detail may be found at Historic District Guidelines and Procedures.

 - May I make changes to the interior of my home without CHDC approval?